Our code of conduct

 About our policies

-Policies are agreed in conjunction with the Nationwide Group Staff Union (NGSU).
+HR policies are subject to consultation and, where necessary, negotiation with the Nationwide Group Staff Union (NGSU).
 They’re subject to periodic review and have user guides to support implementation.
 Our policies are each overseen by a policy owner.
 And we consider tone of voice to ensure that they’re effective in driving understanding and action across the business.

 These policies reinforce the importance we place on good conduct and on everyone’s personal responsibility for maintaining it.
-The Financial Conduct Authority (FCA) is focused on ensuring financial services firms’ culture and conduct lead to good member outcomes every time.
+The Financial Conduct Authority (FCA) is focused on ensuring financial services firms’ culture and conduct lead to good customer outcomes every time.
 But this is more than a compliance issue for us.
 It’s an integral part of all that we do.
-And it’s about living up to our PRIDE values – putting our members first and doing the right thing.

 Loading...